 Second, you wouldn’t lace up an untested pair of shoes at the starting line of your next race.
 Why would you risk stomach cramps or other GI stress on race day?
 Whatever your chosen pre-run snack or meal you should break it in during training, especially on more difficult days.

-Eating a balanced, nutritious meal before a race is a key part of getting your body to perform, but Dr. Pfaffenbach explains that too often, runners think about this meal as a singular event.
+Eating a balanced, nutritious meal before a run is a key part of getting your body to perform, but Dr. Pfaffenbach explains that too often, runners think about this meal as a singular event.
 Instead, runners should integrate their pre-race food early in their training and make adjustments leading up to race day.
 Knowing what to eat before a run will help you learn what to eat before a race.

 “The perfect pre-running food is not the best way to improve as a runner — training hard and consistently is.
 Despite everyone knowing this, runners rarely eat their pre-race meal before key workouts and training sessions.
 If you find a pre-run snack or meal that works, utilise it for hard training days, too!
 This will help you get used to the food and timing, and this approach fuels quality training sessions.”

-Key ingredients for a pre-race meal
+Key ingredients for a pre-running meal

 Dr. Pfaffenbach knows a thing or two about how food and exercise affect the body.
 His classes focus on the cellular physiology of exercise, nutrition for health, and nutrition for sport performance.
 While he can’t prescribe a specific pre-race meal for you, he does have some suggestions: